kaorahi/lizgoban/README.md

 ![screenshot](screen.png)

+## Motivations

+1. LizGoban aims at a GUI for easy trial of what-if in addition to quick browse of proposed variations.
+"Easy" is important here.
+One redundant step can make a feature unusable practically.
-Though Lizzie is amazingly useful, its setup is not easy for many Go players because it needs Java.
+2. Though Lizzie is amazingly useful, its setup is not easy for many Go players because it needs Java.
 In this project, the core feature of Lizzie is transported to JavaScript so that they can taste the joy of real-time analysis.

-Features:
+## Features

 * Colored suggestions
 * Variation by mouse hover
 * Subboard that always shows the principal variation
 * Clickable & draggable win-rate graph with autoanalysis
 * Win-rate bar with evaluations of suggested moves
+* Trial boards that can be used like tabs in web browsers
+* Keyboard shortcuts, e.g. "3" key for the third variation

-Help needed:
+## Help needed

 * Graphic design
 * Windows support

+## Usage

 To try it (stand alone):